Every parent loves their children, but there are times when they may need help in caring for their children.

 Due to the seriousness of these proceedings, you should seek the advice and representation of legal counsel to ensure you get the best possible result for you and your family.

-When parents can no longer care for their children, either temporarily or permanently, relatives or other interested parties can intervene to become the children’s legal guardian.
 This process gives the guardian the right to make legal decisions on behalf of the child and instills in them a responsibility to act in their best interests.

 When the probate court appoints a guardian, it is required to consider the following factors: